aeternity/aepp-sdk-docs/README.md

 We endeavour with the SDK to make this as convenient as possible.
 For the purpose of brevity, in the rest of this document the 'wait for block' will be omitted.

 Block generation is blockchain's heartbeat, and is the only way that on-block entities are aware of the passage of time.
 Oracles are created with a time-to-live (TTL), after which they expire from the chain.
-Queries sent to oracles are given a TTL, and a TTL for the response.
+Queries sent to oracles are given a TTL.
 Block generation, as previously stated, averages to one per X minutes--but there is no guarantee that from one block to the next the interval will be this, or even close to it.
 For activities which need to occur more rapidly side channels enable behaviour which is closer to interactive.

 Blocks contain proof that a certain set of transactions have been committed to the chain--this is why we wait for a block containing our transaction to be mined before moving on to the next transaction.
 The process by which this occurs is called *mining* and is outside the scope of this document.
 For more information on mining please consult the Æternity specification (OR SOMETHING ELSE..LINK?)